LED bulbs use 75% less energy than incandescent bulbs — DOE

 5. Dishwasher: Under the kickplate.
 Leaks here rot the subfloor unseen for years.

-The Protocol: Link your Sensors to your Shutoff Valve (via IFTTT, Home Assistant, or native ecosystem).
+The Protocol: Link your Sensors to your Shutoff Valve (via IFTTT, Home Assistant, or native setup).

 • If Sensor A detects wetness -> Trigger Vave B to Close.
 This creates a "Zero Tolerance" system.
 The water is off before the puddle is 6 inches wide.